 The DBS Woman’s World is very strong because it includes travel and has a higher expenditure cap, but then it’s out of reach for many ordinary Singaporeans.
 Don’t be fooled by the name; men can sign up too.

-OCBC Titanium Rewards Card – Another 10X credit card for various kinds of online spend, albeit fewer categories than the DBS Woman’s World and UOB Preferred Platinum – fashion, electronics, kidswear, department stores and personal care.
+OCBC Titanium Rewards Card – Another 10X credit card (4 miles) for various kinds of online spend, albeit fewer categories than the DBS Woman’s World and UOB Preferred Platinum – fashion, electronics, kidswear, department stores and personal care.

 There’s no monthly cap, just an annual cap of $12,000.
 If you have big expenses coming up, like a home makeover, consider using the OCBC Titanium to earn points as the annual cap gives you more to play with.